Composable Continuous-Variable Multi-User QKD with Discrete Modulation: Theory and Implementation: Further Analysis

 We illustrate our findings for the quadrature phase-shift keying (QPSK) protocol (see Section \ref{sec:QPSKProtocol}).
 However, we emphasize that this is just a choice for illustration purposes since our findings in the previous sections are general.
 Furthermore, to ease presentation, we consider the symmetric case.
 This means the channels connecting Alice with each of the Bobs are all characterized by the same loss parameter $\eta$ and, in case of noisy channels, the excess-noise $\xi$ is distributed evenly among all channels.
-The labs of each of the Bobs are equipped with detectors with the same detection-efficiency $\eta_D$ and electronic noise $\nu_{\mathrm{el}}$.
-This assumption, however, is only made to ease presentation and is not necessary for our method.

 In the following, we assume standard optical fibers with $0.2$dB loss per kilometer in our loss model.
 We consider the case where Alice and Bob perform reverse reconciliation, in which Alice corrects her errors according to the information she receives from Bob via the classical channel.
 We assume a constant reconciliation efficiency of $\beta = 95\%$ to allow comparability with existing works on single-user QKD.
 However, we want to note that achieving a continuous error-correction efficiency over a wide range of transmissivities, hence for different orders of signal-to-noise ratio, is challenging.
 To date, it is unclear if this can be achieved with current error-correction routines.
 We refer the reader to Ref. \cite{Leverrier_2023} for an in-depth discussion.
 We start our conversation with the loss-only case, followed by the general case of lossy \& noisy channels.